connectrpc/connectrpc.com/docs/kotlin/getting-started.md

 - `host`: The host of the request (e.g `https://demo.connectrpc.com`).
-- `serializationStrategy`: Configures the `ProtocolClient` to use a specified base data type and encoding (e.g., Google's Java and Google's Javalite).
+- `serializationStrategy`: Configures the `ProtocolClient` to use a specified base data type and encoding (e.g., Google's Java and Google's JavaLite).
 - `protocol`: The underlying network protocol to use (e.g., Connect, gRPC, or gRPC-Web).

 To use alternative serialization strategies or protocols, the `ProtocolClientConfig` can be instantiated with different